Donders-Institute/bidscoin/README.md

 ## BIDScoin tutorial
 This tutorial is specific for researchers from the DCCN and makes use of data-sets stored on its central file-system.
 However, it should not be difficult to use (at least part of) this tutorial for other data-sets as well.

-1. **Preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands:
+1. **Preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands (see also `module help bidscoin`):
    ```
-   module add bidscoin/1.4
+   module add bidscoin
    source activate /opt/bidscoin
    cp -r /opt/bidscoin/tutorial ~
    ```